XGRIDS Pro Guide™ / Module 3: Field Technique

 Site Reconnaissance Before Scanning

-• Feature-poor zones, long corridors, open areas, low-texture surfaces, and plan to slow down and use serpentine routes in those areas
+• Feature-poor zones: long corridors, open areas, and low-texture surfaces.
+Plan to slow down and use serpentine routes in those areas.

-• Obstructions and occlusion, dense equipment, shelving, or structures that will require additional passes
+• Obstructions and occlusion: dense equipment, shelving, or structures that will require additional passes from multiple angles.

-• Reflective or transparent surfaces, glass walls, mirrors, polished floors, and plan how to approach them (see Challenging Environments)
+• Reflective or transparent surfaces: glass walls, mirrors, and polished floors.
+Plan how to approach them (see 3.4 Challenging Environments).

-• Access constraints, doors that must remain closed, areas with moving machinery, personnel who may be present during the scan
+• Access constraints: doors that must remain closed, areas with moving machinery, and personnel who may be present during the scan.

 Route planned.
 Next: the specific techniques for transitioning through doors, stairwells, and between floors without losing SLAM tracking.